matgaj/asteroids/README.md

+# Asteroids
-This is a Boot.dev project for recreating the classic game Asteroids.
+This is a Boot.dev project for recreating the classic game Asteroids in PyGame.